Alluxio/alluxio/docs/en/core-services/Catalog.md

 to Presto.
 Setting `connector.name=hive-alluxio` sets the connector type to the name of the new Alluxio connector for Presto, which is `hive-alluxio`.
-If you are using PrestoSQL version 332 or above and PrestoDB version 0.232 or above, support for Alluxio Catalog Service is built into the hive-hadoop2 connector, so you should set `connector.name=hive-hadoop2` here.
+If you are using PrestoSQL version above 332 and PrestoDB version above 0.232, support for Alluxio Catalog Service is built into the hive-hadoop2 connector, so you should set `connector.name=hive-hadoop2` here.
 The `hive.metastore=alluxio` means Hive metastore connection will use the `alluxio` type, in order to communicate with the Alluxio Catalog service.